Region: Himachal Pradesh

 Terms & Conditions

-1- Accommodation: Full load camping arrangements on the mountain with a large mess tent.
+1- Accommodation: Full load camping arrangements on the mountain with a large mess tent and kitchen tent.
 Stay from the Day 1 to Day 4 (Chika to Chhatru).
-You will camp on the trek (3 person sharing basis).
+You will camp on the trek (3 people sharing basis).

 Tea/Coffee/Soups/Snacks will be served throughout.